hylang/hy/docs/api.rst

    Python's ``with e1 as _: …``), ``with`` will leave it anonymous (as Python's ``with e1: …``).

-   Finally, any variable-manager pair may be preceded with the keyword ``:async`` to use an asynchronous context manager::
+   Finally, any variable-manager pair may be preceded by the keyword ``:async`` to use an asynchronous context manager::

      (with [:async v1 e1] …)